 - A new spot on the white of the eye or on the iris

-- Eyelid swelling, crusting, or lashes falling out
+- Eyelid swelling, redness, or crusting

-- Droopy eyelid that’s new or worsening
+- A drooping eyelid that’s new or becoming more noticeable